COULD THERE BE A LOST CIVILISATION WITHIN A HOLLOW EARTH?

 or helps us to understand in any way where our place is as its inhabitants.
 Thankfully there is a wealth of texts and artefacts and stories which offer further insight into the mysteries of the planet Earth.
 One of the most enduring mysteries is

-of the hidden King Rigden Jyepo of the Kingdom of Shambhala.
+of the hidden King Rigden Jyepo of the Kingdom of Shambhala, which is also known as 'Agartha' and 'Agarti'.
 As we shall see later this ancient legend has become, in the West, woven with the personality and adventures of the Russian explorer and mystic Nicholas Roerich.
-It is seven suggested
+It is even suggested

 by some that during the adventures which preceded the Second World War, a special unit of the German SS, known as the Anenherbe, visited a Tibetan master, or adept, and obtained from him knowledge of a pathway that would lead to the ancient inner

-earth and to the halls of its Master, the legendary King known Rigden Jyopi.
+earth and to the halls of its Master Jyepo.
 In summary, Shambhala is a City which is the seat of a very great and powerful King.
 He reigns over a people whose knowledge and abilities far exceed those of the people

 who live upon the surface of the Earth.
-Shambhala is said to exist not merely in some distant location upon the Earth but in fact within its interior.
+Shambhala is said to exist not merely in some distant location upon the Earth but in fact within its interior, at the Earth's inner core.
 It is also said that at some time in the future the great King Rigden Jyepo will return to the

 surface world ahead of an army whose object will be the defeat of evil.
 It is believed that there may be practicable entrances to Shambhala in the remote East and attempts have been made to find them.
 There is even a legend of a group of buddhist